code-pushup/github-action/README.md

   branches, and creates/updates a PR comment which summarizes the impact of the changes.
   - ⚠️ Also annotates changed files with new issues encountered by Code PushUp.
+- 🏢 Supports monorepo setups - runs per project and summarizes comparisons in a single PR comment.

 ## Workflow example